Our Ten Practices

 We offer financial support to assist the Church Plant.
 In order to qualify for financial support, the church planter is interviewed by some members of our team and must agree to be coached by a C2C network Coach and form a task force of which C2C will participate.

 Additionally, we seek to introduce good financial practices and systems into the new church.
 This includes providing budget templates, financial record keeping, and good administrative practices.

 Each Church Plant is assigned a task force to give leadership to the church plant for the first three years.
 A task force is an external leadership team who serve as the local leadership of the church plant.
 This team models leadership for the emerging leaders, as they transition over a three year period from external leadership, to internal leadership.

-Each year, C2C also sponsors several larger one-day training events where a noted speaker or “expert” on a topic will be the keynote presenter.
-The “Multiply” Conference is offered once a year and is targeted at established church leaders to encourage the multiplication of disiple-making in our nation!
+Each year, C2C also sponsors several larger one-day training events where a noted speaker or expert on a topic will be the keynote presenter.
+The Multiply Conference is offered once a year and is targeted at established church leaders to encourage the multiplication of disciple-making among our churches!